nocksock/cce/README.md

 # CCE (working title)

-Base class and helpers for creating custom-elements aka web components more conveniently.
+Base class and helpers for creating custom-elements aka web components.
-Built on signals `lit-html` providing helpers for event handling.
+Built on signals.
+Using `lit-html` for blazingly fast and efficient rendering without a vdom.

 > [!WARNING]
-> This is still in its exploration phase.
+> This is still in alpha.
-> You may look around, you could even use it - I use it to build a couple of side projects and for prototyping, but I can't provide any support in its current state.
+> You may look around, you could even use it - I use it to build a couple of side projects and for prototyping.

-## Features
+## Feature Overview

 - Built on signals
-- Thin convnience wrappers around native life-cycle hook
+- Thin wrappers around life-cycle hooks:
     - `mount()` instead of `connectedCallback()` returning a cleanup
     - `on` instead of `addEventListener()` and manually cleaning up.
 - Highly efficient element re-use during rerenders thanks to `lit-html`
 - Setup of context providers and consumers without orchestration using string keys
-    - or more memory efficient using the usual `createContext` route.
+    - and more memory efficient using the conventional `createContext` route.
     - using the context community standard for interop.
 - No synthetic events, no v-dom, all web-native features.
 - `cce` shorthand function for function-component-like patterns.
-- Lightweight (~8kb gzip including all features)
+- Lightweight (~8kb gzip including all the features)

 ## API Overview